Sight & Sound Theatres FAQs

 - Are the performances interpreted for the deaf?

 Sign language interpretation is available on certain pre-selected dates and times.
-If you desire interpretation, please request it when making orders.
-In our Lancaster County theatre, a limited number of hand-held translation (iCaption) devices are also available for any performance.
-These devices offer closed captioning, translation in Spanish, French and Portuguese and an audio description for the visually impaired.
+If you desire interpretation, please request it when ordering your tickets.
+In our Lancaster County theatre, a limited number of hand-held translation (iCaption) devices is also available for any performance.
+These devices offer subtitles in English as well as several foreign languages.
 We recommend reserving these units in advance.
 Please ask your reservationist for more information.

 - What is your policy for ticket cancellations, refunds or order changes?